Home > Best Time to Visit Oahu

-Mango Jam Honolulu: Get “A Taste of Island Culture” at this free festival where there’s a BBQ cookoff, a mango recipe contest, live music, lots of mango products, a beer garden and cocktails for grown ups, and fun activities for kids, too.
+- Mango Jam Honolulu: Get “A Taste of Island Culture” at this free festival where there’s a BBQ cookoff, a mango recipe contest, live music, lots of mango products, a beer garden and cocktails for grown ups, and fun activities for kids.

-Waikiki Aquarium Summer Music Series: Visit the aquarium and then hear live music performed on the aquarium’s back lawn.
-Shows run June–August
+- Waikiki Aquarium Summer Music Series: Visit the aquarium and enjoy live music performed on the back lawn.
+Shows run June–August.

 Oahu in July

-July 4, Independence Day: Head to Ala Moana Beach Park to see one of the best firework shows in the nation.
-There’s live music, and then the fireworks show starts at about 8:30.
+- July 4, Independence Day: Head to Ala Moana Beach Park to see one of the best firework shows in the nation.
+There’s live music; the fireworks show starts at about 8:30 pm.

 Oahu in August